Ottoman Tripolitania: Ottoman conquest

 By the beginning of the 16th century the Libyan coast had minimal central authority and its harbours were havens for unchecked bands of pirates.
-The Spaniards occupied Tripoli in 1510, but the Spaniards were more concerned with controlling the port than with the inconveniences of administering a colony.
+The Spaniards occupied Tripoli in 1510, but they were more concerned with controlling the port than with the inconveniences of administering a colony.
 In 1530 the city, along with Malta and Gozo, was ceded by Charles I of Spain to the Knights of St John as compensation for their recent expulsion from the island of Rhodes at the hands of the Ottoman Turks.
 Christian rule lasted then until 1551, when Tripoli was besieged and conquered by famed Ottoman admirals Sinan Pasha and Turgut Reis.
 Declared as Bey and later Pasha of Tripoli, Turgut Reis received submission from the tribes of the interior and several cities like Misrata, Zuwara, Gharyan, and Gafsa in the next decade.
 These efforts contributed to cement the foundations of a statal structure in what is today Libya, but control from Constantinople remained loose at best, much like in the rest of the Barbary Coast of North Africa.

 Under the Ottomans, the Maghreb was divided into three provinces, Algiers, Tunis, and Tripoli.
 After 1565, administrative authority in Tripoli was vested in a Pasha directly appointed by the Sultan in Constantinople.
 The sultan supported the pasha with a corps of janissaries who he was dependent upon, which was in turn divided into a number of companies under the command of a junior officer or bey.
 The janissaries quickly became the dominant force in Ottoman Libya and were also in charge of collecting taxes; however, Barbary corsairs were the ones who steadily provided income to Tripoli from privateering activities.
 As a self-governing military guild answerable only to their own laws and protected by a divan (a council of senior officers who advised the pasha), the janissaries soon reduced the pasha to a largely ceremonial role.